HHS/OPRE-OPS/README.md

 ## Getting Started
 ### Running the Application locally

-Application built using [pack Buildpack CLI](https://github.com/buildpacks/pack) and runs within Docker.
+Application built using python Docker image and runs within Docker.

 Instructions to start app locally:

 1. Make sure you have Docker installed and started locally
-2. Make sure you have pack installed, see [this link](https://buildpacks.io/docs/tools/pack/) for instructions

 From the project root run: